 Usually, a prosecutor determines on the basis of the police report whether or not to charge the suspect with the alleged crime.
 In the state of Washington, this is when an experienced Seattle criminal defense attorney can sometimes intervene on a client’s behalf to have the charges being considered reduced or not even filed at all.
-The sooner a defense attorney can go to work, the more that attorney can do on behalf of a client.
+The sooner a domestic violence attorney can go to work, the more that attorney can do on behalf of a client.

 In some cases, a prosecutor will take the police report and other evidence to a grand jury and seek an indictment there.
 In the state of Washington, if a defendant is charged by a prosecutor but not indicted by a grand jury, a judge will then conduct a preliminary hearing to decide if there is genuinely enough evidence to move forward with a formal prosecution.
 When a judge believes the evidence offered by a prosecutor is insufficient, charges against a defendant may be reduced or dismissed at that point in the process.